sebhildebrandt/koa-ip-geo/README.md

 ##### Pass Geo-IP data into context ...

-If you need Geo-IP data later in your koa context (this. ...), just set the 'context' option to true.
+If you need Geo-IP data later in your koa context (ctx. ...), just set the 'context' option to true.

 ```js
 app.use(ipGeo({